dd32/td-gh-ex/README.txt

 /your wordpress-install/wp-content/themes/
 so the final destination of the "atahualpa3" folder becomes:
 /your wordpress-install/wp-content/themes/atahualpa3/
-You will need a "FTP Client" Software for this, see "Requirements".
+You will need a "FTP Client" Software for this

 #####################################################################

-NOTE: In the next step, Atahualpa may look broken/without CSS in the preview window.
-It'll be fine "on air" though

 3. Activate Atahualpa3 by clicking on its name or screenshot at: